KnapsackPro/knapsack_pro-ruby/README.md

     bundle exec rake "knapsack_pro:rspec[--seed 123]"

 Above example is for RSpec.
 You can use respectively rake task name and token environment variable when you want to run tests for minitest, cucumber or spinach.
+It should work when all CI nodes finished work and sent time execution data to Knapsack Pro API.
+You can visit [user dashboard](https://knapsackpro.com/dashboard) to preview particular CI build and ensure time execution data were collected from all CI nodes.
+If at least one CI node has not sent time execution data to the Knapsack Pro API then you should check below solution.

+Check test runner output on particular CI node you would like to retry in development.
+You should see at the beginning of rspec command an output that can be copied and executed in development.

+    /Users/ubuntu/.rvm/gems/ruby-2.4.0/gems/rspec-core-3.4.4/exe/rspec spec/foo_spec.rb spec/bar_spec.rb --default-path spec

+Command similar to above can be executed in your development this way:

+    bundle exec rspec spec/foo_spec.rb spec/bar_spec.rb --default-path spec

+#### for knapsack_pro queue mode

+To retry the particular CI node do this on your machine:

+    KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC=token \
+    KNAPSACK_PRO_REPOSITORY_ADAPTER=git \
+    KNAPSACK_PRO_PROJECT_DIR=~/projects/rails-app \
+    KNAPSACK_PRO_CI_NODE_TOTAL=2 \
+    KNAPSACK_PRO_CI_NODE_INDEX=0 \
+    KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true \
+    bundle exec rake "knapsack_pro:queue:rspec"

 ### What happens when Knapsack Pro API is not available/not reachable temporarily?